jwhitley/requirejs-rails-jasmine-template/README.md

 ### guard

-One approach by [Michael Kessler](https://github.com/netzpirat) [uses guard to transpile and assemble the test suite from sources and specs](https://gist.github.com/673967).
-This is nice for general Ruby apps without Sprockets, but fails to be DRY, nor does it respect the configuration and processing built into the Asset Pipeline.
+One approach by [Michael Kessler](https://github.com/netzpirat) uses guard to [transpile and assemble the test suite from sources and specs](https://gist.github.com/673967).
+This is handy for general Ruby apps without Sprockets.
+For a Rails app, it fails to be DRY and doesn't respect the configuration and processing built into the Asset Pipeline.

 ### Jasmine helpers

 Scott Burch's [jasmine-require](https://github.com/scottburch/jasmine-require)
 helper is another integration approach.
-I never did get it configured and working with `requirejs-rails`, but that's probably a (lack of) documentation issue.
+I honestly never did get it configured and working with `requirejs-rails`, but that's probably a (lack of) documentation issue.
 Setup aside, Scott's `requireStubs()` call is a nice idea worth keeping in mind.

+My personal bias is that I would prefer a "native-AMD" module style rather than a Jasmine helper.

 ## Step-by-step guide